scalar-labs/scalardb/docs/overview.md

 ## What is ScalarDB?

-ScalarDB is an HTAP (Hybrid Transactional/Analytical Processing) engine for diverse databases.
+ScalarDB is a hybrid transaction/analytical processing (HTAP) engine for diverse databases.
 It runs as middleware on databases and virtually unifies diverse databases by achieving ACID transactions and real-time analytics across them to simplify the complexity of managing multiple databases or multiple instances of a single database.

 ![How ScalarDB simplifies complex data management architecture.](images/scalardb.png)